Fuechs/Fux/README.md

 - The pipe operators (`<<`, `>>`) are a core feature of Fux and make it easy to avoid nesting functions[^3]
 - Variables, functions and classes can be defined without the usage of a single keyword[^2]

-[^1]: As long as the compiler does not have to use garbage collection and take over a lot of work from you.
+[^1]: As long as not a lot of automatisation is used.

 [^2]: As long as automatic typing is used.